top of page

 Historic Background

 After the Revolutionary War, many veterans moved westward.
 By 1819, four had settled in Perry County.
 Between 1820 and 1830, their number increased to 17.
 In the 1840 Federal Census, ten remained.
 Of those, six were of the original 1820 cohort.
-Today, three are buried here: Obed Brit, John Talley, and William Young.
-(See chart
+Today, three are buried here: Obediah Britt, John Talley, and William Young.
+See chart of names

 There is no cost in submitting this proposal to the BGN for consideration.
-It is unique, for no similar name exists in the BGN database.
-It can only be considered once.
+However, it can only be considered this one time.

-Next Step: If you support this proposal as a way to remember and to honor those first veterans and to educate future generations of our national heritage, you can sign an on-line petition.
-It will be sent to the county mayor, the county commission, and the BGN.
-The BGN will consider the proposal this fall.
+Next Step: If you support this proposal as a way to remember and to honor those first veterans and to educate future generations about our national heritage, you can sign an on-line petition .
+The BGN will consider the proposal after the government returns to business.
 If approved, it could be in place by the semiquincentennial.
 So, the sooner you reply, the better.
 Thank you!

 Member: American Legion